 In this case, we can see that attempts to write a file to or to run a binary file located inside our mounting point fail with corresponding error messages.

 In the following scenario, we will try to write a file to our newly mounted device and run an executable file located within its filesystem tree using the same commands as in the previous example.

 # mount -t ext4 /dev/sdg1 /mnt -o defaults

 In this last case, it works perfectly.

-Unmounting a device (with the umount command) means finish writing all the remaining “on transit” data so that it can be safely removed.
-Note that if you try to remove a mounted device without properly unmounting it first, you run the risk of damaging the device itself or cause data loss.
+Unmounting a device (with the umount command) means finishing writing all the remaining “on transit” data so that it can be safely removed.
+Note that if you try to remove a mounted device without properly unmounting it first, you run the risk of damaging the device itself or causing data loss.

 That being said, in order to unmount a device, you must be “standing outside” its block device descriptor or mount point.
 In other words, your current working directory must be something else other than the mounting point.
 Otherwise, you will get a message saying that the device is busy.